PhattOZ/PhattOZ/README.md

 I'm a motivated flexible autodidactic computer engineering student who never stops exploring.

+- 🌱 I'm working on MongoDB developer learning path.
-- 🌱 I’m currently learning web application development using [Next.js](https://github.com/vercel/next.js/) and extremely interested to collab on impactful projects.
+- ✏️ I’m extremely interested to contribute and collab on impactful [Next.js](https://github.com/vercel/next.js/) projects.
 - 🦩 Design and performance optimization is highly valued.
 Apart from getting things done, I do my best to make sure that every bit of my code is clean and properly structured.

 ## 📝 Techs / Tools / Languages